ansys/pyaedt/doc/source/Resources/ClientServer.rst

     ...

-Linux Server
+Linux server
 ============

 To bypass current IronPython limits, you can launch PyAEDT on a Linux machine:

 #.
 Using ``pip``, install PyAEDT 0.4.23 or later on a Linux machine.
 #.
-Launch CPython and run PyAEDT on the same machine.
+Launch CPython and run PyAEDT on the same machine:

    .. code:: python